TLBStudio/price-calculator/README.md

 - Docker support with compose files
 - PHPStan for static analysis
 - PHP CS Fixer for code formatting
-- PHPUnit for testing (though no tests currently written)
+- PHPUnit for testing with comprehensive coverage

 ## Recent Improvements ✅